aiven/aiven-docs/docs/products/clickhouse/howto/restore-backup.md

 ---
-title: Restore and fork from Aiven for ClickHouse® backups
+title: Fork and restore from Aiven for ClickHouse® backups
 sidebar_label: Fork & restore from backups
 ---

 import ConsoleLabel from "@site/src/components/ConsoleIcons";

-Choose a [backup](docs/products/clickhouse/concepts/disaster-recovery#service-backup) to fork from and restore your Aiven for ClickHouse® service.
+Choose a service [backup](/docs/products/clickhouse/concepts/disaster-recovery#service-backup) to fork from and restore your Aiven for ClickHouse® service.

 1. Log in to the [Aiven Console](https://console.aiven.io) and go to your Aiven for ClickHouse service.